mercansezer/react-quiz-app/README.md

 - **React**: Used to build the user interface.
 - **useReducer**: Used for state management within the application.
 -
-## Canlı Demo
+## Live Demo

-Uygulamanın canlı versiyonunu [buradan](https://the-react-quiz.netlify.app/) görüntüleyebilirsiniz -
+You can view the live version of the application [here](https://the-react-quiz.netlify.app/) -